jaemig/wl-traffic-tracker/README.md

 - Length of disruptions grouped by transport type
 - Comparison of the number of disruptions and delays by month
 - Disruption Probability per hour and line
+- Share of reports per day of the week (filterable by subway line)

 ## Ancillary Functions
 - Light/Dark mode support